Seed-to-Seed: Unpaired Image Translation in Diffusion Seed Space

-We summarize our main contributions as follows: \begin{enumerate} \item{We offer a fresh perspective on the meaningfullness of the (inverted) seed-space of pre-trained DMs, highlighting its potential for guiding image editing processes.} \item{We present \emph{StS}, a novel seed-to-seed translation tool that excels in I2IT tasks requiring close adherence to the source image.} \end{enumerate}
+We summarize our main contributions as follows: \begin{enumerate} \item A fresh perspective on the semantic content of the seeds inverted by a pre-trained DMs, and the structure of the seed-space defined by them, highlighting the potential of image manipulations within the seed space, rather than along the sampling trajectory. \item We propose StS: a novel method for unpaired, structure-preserving domain translation in complex scenes. \item A hybrid framework combining GAN-based translation with diffusion-based generation, leveraging their complementary strengths. \end{enumerate}